egodigital/hackathon/README.md

 If you would like to run the API locally, you can find the source code and a quick start [here](./api).

+If you have issues, you are welcome to [open a new ticket at GitHub](https://github.com/egodigital/hackathon/issues) and/or start a [pull request](https://github.com/egodigital/hackathon/pulls).

 <br />
 <sup>October 17th, 2019</sup>